-Adapted from MU Office for Financial Success Finance Tip of the Week blog post by Ryan H. Law, M.S., AFC, Department of Personal Financial Planning, Office for Financial Success Director, University of Missouri Center on Economic Education Director
+Adapted from MU Office for Financial Success Finance Tip of the Week blog post by Ryan H. Law, M.S., AFC, Department of Personal Financial Planning, former Director of Office for Financial Success and University of Missouri Center on Economic Education

 Here are some specific steps that all graduating seniors should take.
 Actually, this is good advice for everyone, no matter when or if you’ve graduated from college.